-While Mizzou does not have an official Pre-Law degree program, the university has resources dedicated to helping interested students pursue admission into law school.
+Mizzou offers both an official Pre-Law emphasis in Political Science and a non-degree Pre-Law designation including resources dedicated to helping interested students pursue admission into law school.
 These include:

 - The Kinder Institute on Constitutional Democracy.
 The institute provides students from across all disciplines at the University of Missouri with a variety of unique opportunities designed to foster greater knowledge of and more informed dialogue about the philosophical foundations, historical development, and contemporary practice of American constitutional democracy.
 Visit https://democracy.missouri.edu/ for more information.

 - The Mizzou Law Admissions Office.
 Here you can schedule a visit to meet with an admissions representative to discuss the process of taking the LSAT, navigating LSAC.org, and applying to law schools, as well as sit in on a real law class and take a tour of Mizzou’s law building.
-See http://law.missouri.edu/prospective/scheduleavisit/ for more information about scheduling a visit.
+For more information about scheduling a visit.